 Today British Prime Minister Theresa May tried to set out an upbeat vision for Britain’s future relationship with the EU in a speech at the Santa Maria Novella church in the heart of Florence, Italy.
 Sadly, the internet wasn't quite as enthusiastic as she'd hoped about her new "have your cake and eat it" proposals.

 Just over a year after the British marginally voted to self-destruct by implementing an advisory referendum with bewildering fantasticism, the negotiations have finally kicked off.
-Needless to say, the breathtakingly clueless Tory Brexit government is floundering already.
-Just how badly inept they are is beautifully demonstrated by these cartoonists.
-Titanic idiocy doesn’t get much funnier (or more ridiculous).
+Needless to say, the Tory Brexit government is floundering already.
+Just how badly is beautifully demonstrated by these cartoonists

-Theresa May's spectacular own goal in the June 2017 election not only showcased how badly she read the country but also the brilliance of Labours and Jeremy Corbyn’s appeal for a society that benefits the few not the many.
-May’s “strong and stable" leadership has now resulted in a coalition of chaos at the beck and call of the DUP, a party so whacko they think the Pope is the Anti-Christ, gay marriage is a sin, climate change a myth and that the earth is only 6000 years old.
+May's "strong and stable" leadership has now resulted in a coalition of chaos at the beck and call of the DUP, a party so whacko they think the Pope is the Anti-Christ, gay marriage a sin, climate change is a myth and the earth is only 6000 years old.
 Happily, this shitstorm has given Twitter a field day.
-Here are 13 comments of the Tory fiasco that made us laugh loudest.